Advaxis Reports Third Quarter Ended July 31, 2022 Financial Results and Provides a Business Update

 Cash runway extends into fiscal third quarter of 2024

 MONMOUTH JUNCTION, N.J., Sept.
-12, 2022 (GLOBE NEWSWIRE) -- Advaxis, Inc. (OTCQX: ADXS), a clinical-stage biotechnology company focused on the development and commercialization of immunotherapy products, today announces its financial results for the third quarter ended July 31, 2022 and provides a business update.
+12, 2022 (GLOBE NEWSWIRE) -- Advaxis, Inc. ADXS, a clinical-stage biotechnology company focused on the development and commercialization of immunotherapy products, today announces its financial results for the third quarter ended July 31, 2022 and provides a business update.

 Third Quarter Ended July 31, 2022 Financial Results and Recent Key Accomplishments: